syeddanish41/wAlnut/README.md

 [white paper](https://db.tt/FuQWQuwE).
 This algorithm postulates that the only way to learn invariant representations of any type is by using when things happen across time.
-It hypothesizes the brain makes no assumptions about the different transformations the world has(shits, rotations, etc.).
-The brain ONLY says if patterns follow each other in time in a predictable way they are causally related and should have the same representation.
+It hypothesizes the brain makes no assumptions about the different transformations the world has(shifts, rotations, etc.).
+The algorithm ONLY says if patterns follow each other in time in a predictable way they are causally related and should have the same representation.
 This is a incredibly simple and powerful idea.